Call on the UK to stop working with an unaccountable military

 It is not clear how effective such engagement can be when the most senior position in the Sri Lankan military (Chief of Defence Staff) is occupied by an individual credibly accused of mass atrocity crimes and gross human rights violations.

-Since arriving in Colombo in January 2019, the UK Defence Advisor has met with at least four senior commanders credibly accused of gross human rights violations, including General Silva himself.
+Since arriving in Colombo in January 2019, the UK Defence Advisor has met with at least five senior commanders credibly accused of gross human rights violations, including General Silva himself.

 Far from encouraging “the development of a modern, accountable and human rights compliant military”, British engagement with the Sri Lankan armed forces is boosting the reputation of a military that operates with total impunity.